-2.22 A Central Lancashire Highways and Transport Masterplan was produced in December 2012 for a public consultation event during early 2013.
+2.21 A Central Lancashire Highways and Transport Masterplan was adopted in 2013.
 The Masterplan sets out the County Council's proposed highways and transport strategy for Central Lancashire to 2026 and beyond.
 The Masterplan looks at strategic infrastructure priorities for Central Lancashire to encourage economic development and support wider spatial planning objectives.